python-docs-translations/transifex-automations/docs/new-translators.rst

 will receive the contribution *if the string remains unchanged*.
 If a string has changed between versions, the contribution will not be applied to the new version.

-It is recommended to focus your translation efforts on the "Python" project, which represents the newest version.
+You should focus your translation efforts on the "Python" project, which represents the newest version.
 Keep in mind that the Python documentation contains a large number of strings and that translations will be propagated, so older versions will receive most contributions.
 Additionally, translating the